J-Salt/track-planner/README.md

 ## General Tips
 - Ignore Stateful widgets; I don't understand them and don't want to.
 There is a package to make states easier to manage

+## Data Model
+These are in progress and might not be perfect.

+### User
+- id
+- username
+- email
+- activitiesId (to link to collection of activites)
+- eventGroup
+- type (c or a, coach or athlete)

+### Activity
+- id
+- title
+- desc
+- setsId (collection of sets entities, a set is i.e. 4x100m w/ 2 mins rest, contains warmup, working sets, and cooldown)
+- type (type of workout, track, lift?, road?)

+### Set
+- id
+- isSingularDistance (bool to indicate if the collection of reps are all of the same distance, i.e. not a ladder workout.
+This will help in the summary page when decided whether to show 4x100 vs 100,200,300,400)
+- reps (collection of reps, each rep has time and distance)

+### Rep
+- id
+- distance (m)
+- restTime
+- paceTime (goal time for rep)
+- isCompleted

 ## Getting Started

 This project is a starting point for a Flutter application.